-The small-bodied species Australian Smelt, Carp Gudgeon, Flatheaded Gudgeon and Unspecked Hardyhead are common and are expected to be widespread throughout the Lindsay River system and more broadly within the Murray-Darling Basin.
-Murray-Darling Rainbowfish are common throughout the Lindsay River system.
-This species was once widespread in the Murray-Darling Basin, and now has a patchy distribution and a restricted range and is considered threatened in Victoria.
+Australian Smelt, Murray-Darling Rainbowfish and Unspecked Hardyhead were recorded in the 2024 survey.
+These species have been recorded in all eight NFRC surveys.
+Australian Smelt and Unspecked Hardyhead are common and are expected to be widespread throughout the Lindsay River system and more broadly within the Murray-Darling Basin.
+Murray-Darling Rainbowfish is common throughout the Lindsay River system.
+While once widespread in the Murray-Darling Basin, its range has become more restricted.
+The species now has a patchy distribution and is listed under the Flora and Fauna Guarantee Act 1988 in Victoria.
+Other species recorded in previous NFRC surveys are Carp Gudgeon (all years except 2024), and Flatheaded Gudgeon (six years), which are common and expected to be widespread throughout the Lindsay River system and more broadly within the Murray-Darling Basin.